jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 This appears to offer control for the scanning of harmful applications on a device, perhaps allowing admins to explicitly prevent line of business APKs from being flagged up on end user devices as potentially harmful, unrecognised, or any other state that'd trigger a complaint to the admin helpdesk.
 It has been a point of contention for the dedicated ecosystem for some years, particularly as Play Protect has become more active and aggressive over the last few Android versions.

 I'm not sure it's something I'm personally going to be advocating for with customers for the most part unless it's actively causing issues, but it's _amazing_ to see Google catering to the dedicated space for a change after so much increased focus on features that promote privacy at the cost of control for dedicated estates.

+Android 15 also introduces the permission `android.permission.MANAGE_DEVICE_POLICY_CONTENT_PROTECTION` for apps which are _not_ the device or profile owner to be able to interface with this API.

 ## Disallow NFC radio